fair-workflows/nanopub/docs/publishing/using-publication-namespace.md

 # Using the nanopublication's namespace
 In a nanopublication you often want to refer to a concept that is not defined somewhere on the WWW.
-In that case it makes sense to make use of the namespace of the nanopublication itself, see for example this assertion that uses `nanopub-uri#timbernerslee` to refer to the concept Tim Berner's Lee.
+In that case it makes sense to make use of the namespace of the nanopublication itself, see for example this assertion that uses `nanopub-uri#timbernerslee` to refer to the concept Tim Berners Lee.
 ```turtle
 @prefix sub: <http://purl.org/np/RA_j6TPcnoQJ_XkISjugTgaRsFGLhpbZCC3mE7fXs0REI#> .